UCL/pet-rd-tools/README.md

 ### `nm_mrac2mu`

-`nm_mrac2mu` extracts the patient mu-map from the DICOM data, scales to linear attenuation coefficients (LACs) and reslices into a full-size matrix (344 x 344 x 127) for PET reconstruction.
+`nm_mrac2mu` extracts the patient mu-map from mMR MRAC DICOM data, scales to linear attenuation coefficients (LACs) and reslices into a full-size matrix (344 x 344 x 127) for PET reconstruction.
 The mu-map is oriented in LPS.

 #### Usage: